A Year of Writing | 1995-1996 diary

 When I move from one lover, to two, to three perhaps?

-I don’t know what my sexual makeup is, and if I am able to be intimate with more than one man at a time.
+I don’t know if I am able to be intimate with more than one man at a time.
 I know I can be in love with more than one man, so I think my default sexuality is to have more than one lover.

 Ideally I see one permanent lover, and that we live together.